 The Police Federation of England and Wales (PFEW) is funded in part by police officers who pay subscriptions from their wages.
-It is not a public body and not funded by the public and is the only staff association to be subject to Freedom of Information (FoI), which came into effect for the PFEW in April 2017.
+We are not a public body and not funded by the public, and we are the only staff association to be subject to Freedom of Information (FoI), which came into effect for the PFEW in April 2017.
 Much of the information you may ask for may already be on this website, so please take the time to search for what you need first.

 How to ask for information

 There are several laws which allow you to ask us for information.
 Simply contact us giving us:

 - a clear description of what information you are looking for